 - Policy and GBF implementation overview

-- Activities and publications
+- Activities and publications in 2024-2025

 Issues and publications indirectly related to the Nordic Biodiversity Framework